YINI-lang/YINI-spec/YINI-Specification.md

 ### 8.2.
 Null Literal
 Value/literal `NULL` (NON CASE-SENSITIVE).

-Also if value is missing in member, then that member is treated as NULL.
+- Empty value in section-top-level key-value pair (member), that member is treated as NULL in lenient-mode, error in strict-mode.
+- Inside lists and objects, may contain a trailing comma efter the last value, that comma is ignored.
+A missing value never produces a null value in list or objects.

 ## 9. Object Literals
 ### 9.1.
 Objects (using `{` and `}`)